Excerpt from Chapter 6, “Muddied Waters”:

 “’Culturally Scripted Places’: People and Nature in New York.”
 Book Review on David Stradling, The Nature of New York, H-NET Reviews, Jan.
 2011.

-“Willa Cather,” “George Perkins Marsh,” and “Urban Sprawl,” Encyclopedia of American Environmental History, ed.
+“Willa Cather,” “George Perkins Marsh,” and “Urban Sprawl,” articles in Encyclopedia of American Environmental History, ed.
 Kathleen Brosnan (Facts on File, 2011).

-"A Sea Change on the Hudson," WaterWrites: A Hudson River Anthology, ed.
+"A Sea Change on the Hudson," essay in WaterWrites: A Hudson River Anthology, ed.
 Laurence Carr et al. (Codhill Press, 2009).

 "The Maize Doll" short story in Stories from Where We Live: the North Atlantic Coast, ed.
 Sara St. Antoine (Milkweed Press, 2000).